Identification, Images, & Information

 Identification

 Wings extend beyond abdomen.
 Cone is separated from face by a gap and does not have a sharp point.
 Female has very long ovipositor.
-This genus has green and brown color phases.
+Green and brown color phases.

 Range